EdDataScienceEES/challenge3-rebeccah2202/process/feedback.md

 - maybe write a short sentence on why you predict that populations will be declining and why this is likely to vary between countries
 - I really like your justification for why a longer duration of observations are necessary for monitoring elephants
 - it's not confidence intervals, it's credible intervals in bayesian stats

+**Feedback I gave to luisa**
+is inca package necessary (I've not come across it)?
+why is there a star after 1970?

+The variables section is unclear to me:
+what do you mean by levels?
+the dependent variable is not population change, the dependent change is the annual.index1000
+I see now that this is more clear in the components section

+I think it is really interesting that you assigned the location into regions, good idea!

+why does gaussian model have pipe at the end?

+### Participation in issues
+I opened two issues with questions that I had about the challenge:
+challenge 3 differences between locations #112
+and reproducible code #139

+I also tried to help others in the issues:
+cannot change the image size in readme #125
+My response: @VeeCong hi, the second code works for me.
+Are you sure you have specified the right file path for the image?
+If you want the code to work it has to be in the same folder or you would have to specify where in the repo your image is saved.
+Hope that helps.